 The tags are a unique identifier for each tree that corresponds with both the information AMPC collected as well as a specific location captured in the survey.
 AMPC and DPR now have the resources to not only see a tree in the field, but could then look up the species and size, if desired.
-The tags and nails are aluminum so they will not corrode and may only cause the damage equivalent to a paper cut.
+The tags and nails are aluminum so they will not corrode, and only cause the damage equivalent to a paper cut.

-The Atlanta Memorial Park Conservancy is a 501c3 non-profit organization with a mission to restore, enhance and preserve Atlanta Memorial Park, making it a beautiful, connected and sustainable urban green space for the enjoyment of all.
+The Atlanta Memorial Park Conservancy is a 501(c)(3) non-profit organization with a mission to restore, enhance and preserve Atlanta Memorial Park, making it a beautiful, connected and sustainable urban green space for the enjoyment of all.
 AMPC’s ongoing efforts and committed focus are on three key areas within Atlanta Memorial Park:

 - green space

 The Board of Directors consists of one permanent liaison from the six neighborhood associations contiguous to the Park as well as at-large members.
 In April of 2014, the Board of Directors hired an Executive Director, Catherine Spillman, who continues to serve in this capacity.